camunda/camunda-docs/docs/self-managed/identity/getting-started/docker/setup-environment.md

 ```

 :::note
-To learn more about Keycloak please see the [Keycloak website](https://www.keycloak.org/)
+To learn more about Keycloak, see the [Keycloak website](https://www.keycloak.org/).
 :::

-3. We'll also need to add new entries to the `services.identity.environment` section to tell Identity where Keycloak
+3. We'll also need to add new entries to the `services.identity.environment` section to tell Identity where Keycloak is located:
- is located:

 ```yaml
   KEYCLOAK_URL: http://keycloak:8080/auth
   IDENTITY_AUTH_PROVIDER_BACKEND_URL: http://keycloak:8080/auth/realms/camunda-platform
 ```

-4. Let's tell Docker Compose that the `identity` service is dependent on the `keycloak` service by adding the following
-lines under `services.identity`:
+4. Tell Docker Compose that the `identity` service is dependent on the `keycloak` service by adding the following lines under `services.identity`:

 ```yaml
     depends_on: